James Byrnes (1857-1932)

 brother-in-law to the trade.

-In 1932, James died of cancer at his home at 123 Baines Street, Kangaroo Point, Brisbane and was buried in Bulimba cemetery, South Brisbane.
+In 1932, James died of cancer at his home "Beira" (right) at 123 Baines Street, Kangaroo Point, Brisbane and was buried in Bulimba cemetery, South Brisbane.

-rather forbidding grave on a hill in Bulimba Cemetery, South Brisbane (above).
+rather forbidding grave on a hill in Bulimba Cemetery, South Brisbane (left).
 The plaques

 have been smashed by vandals, and decades of weathering have discoloured